Anti-fog: Agents

-Home recipes
+Most commercial anti-fog agents are surfactants that minimize the surface tension of the water.
+Ethoxylates and polysiloxanes are typical.

+Many other substances have been used as anti-fog agents including home-based recipes containing detergents.

 One method to prevent fogging is to apply a thin film of detergent, but this method is criticized because detergents are designed to be water-soluble and they cause smearing.
 Divers often use saliva, which is a commonly known and effective anti-fogging agent.

 Uses

 Underwater diving

 A demister is a substance applied to transparent surfaces to stop them from becoming fogged with mist deposit, often referred to as fog.
-Scuba divers and Underwater Hockey players often spit into their masks and then wash the surface quickly with water to prevent mist buildup that can impair vision.
+Scuba divers often spit into their masks and then wash the surface quickly with water to prevent mist buildup that can impair vision.
 Several products are commercially available such as Sea Drops that are generally more effective.
 New masks lenses still have silicone on them from the manufacturing process, so it is recommended to clean the lenses with an appropriate mask scrub, then rinse the mask and then apply a demister solution.